Last Updated on October 8, 2023 by Joanne Harper

 This creates a domino effect among the remaining hermit crabs.
 To return to our house purchasing metaphor, this is the chain of properties.
 The shell vacated by the dominant hermit crab is now available, and the process will begin anew until each hermit crab is satisfied.

-Any permanent mobile home for hermit crabs must meet four key criteria:
+Any permanent mobile home for hermit crabs must meet four criteria:

 The scent of a shell is pivotal to hermit crabs because it’s their most important sense.
 If the shell smells entirely neutral, it’ll likely be rejected.

 It’ll be more appealing if the shell carries the scent of another hermit crab or gastropod.
-Equally, the scent of saltwater may be enough to tempt a hermit crab.
+Equally, the smell of saltwater may be enough to tempt a hermit crab.

 Bigger isn’t always better when it comes to hermit crab shells.
 As discussed, a large shell may attract unwanted attention from rivals.
 Equally, a large, heavy shell may be cumbersome.